silvinobarreiros/bank_linking_ecosystem/PITCHME.md

 ### Features

-* Elastic search backed type and search (there's a more producty name for this)
+* Elastic search backed type and search
 * Provider to Stash unique id mapping (used by External Accounts)
 ---